Manas20008/react-workshop-app/README.md

 🔑 JWT (JSON Web Tokens) – Authentication

 🙌 Contributing

 Contributions are always welcome!

 Fork the repo

-Create your feature branch (git checkout -b feature/new-feature) Commit changes (git commit -m 'Add new feature')
+Create your feature branch (git checkout -b feature/new-feature)

+Commit changes (git commit -m 'Add new feature')

-Push to the branch (git push origin feature/new-feature) Open a Pull Request
+Push to the branch (git push origin feature/new-feature)

+Open a Pull Request

+📜 License

+This project is open-source and available under the MIT License.

+⭐ Support

+Thanks for checking out this project!
+If you found it useful, don’t forget to star the repo.
 📜 License
 This project is open-source and available under the MIT License.